kylosus/Euphemia/README.md

 ***
 #### Run `npm install --build-from-source` on project root to install, and `npm run` to start.
 Minimal bot configuration is in `config.json`.
 You can alternatively use a `.env` file.

+You need CUDA 11.6 with cuDNN 8.1+ with an MPI compatible compiler.
+Only devices with compute capability 7.0+ connected through NVLINK are supported.
+Make sure `CUDA_HOME`, `MPI_HOME` and (optionally) `NVSHMEM_HOME` environment variables are set.
 ***
 ### Command list
 *   ##### Anime